Academic Policies and Regulations

 Official Transcripts

-Transcripts of a student’s academic record may be obtained by the student by requesting it online through OPUS.
+Emory University has partnered with Parchment to issue official transcripts.
+Students may access the Parchment website through OPUS.
+Students will need to create a profile in Parchment before placing a transcript order.
 Transcripts include the entire scholastic record; no incomplete or partial transcripts will be issued.
 No transcripts or official statements of any kind will be issued for students whose records show financial indebtedness to Oxford College or any other official holds on their records.
 There is no per transcript fee, but special delivery (rush ordering) handling fee will be assessed for express mail service.

 FERPA